-The Light Sleep mode is one of the low power consumption modes available on the ESP32, similar to a “suspend” mode of a computer.
+Light Sleep mode is one of the low-power consumption modes available on the ESP32, similar to a computer’s “sleep” mode.

 In this mode, the CPU, RAM, and digital peripherals are disconnected from the clock and their voltage is reduced.
-When disconnected from the clock, they stop functioning but remain powered and active.
+Being disconnected from the clock, they stop functioning, but remain powered on and active.

 - Timer